-Those oatmeal breakfast cookies or clean oatmeal cookies are the best healthy grab-and-go breakfast to kick start your day with energy.
-Made with healthy wholegrain oats, coconut and a trio of super seeds you will simply fall in love with them!
+These oatmeal breakfast cookies are the best healthy grab-and-go breakfast to kick start your day with energy.
+Made with healthy whole-grain oats, coconut and a trio of super seeds, you will simply fall in love with them!

 You know I love to share my healthy breakfast recipes on the blog.
-As a busy mummy I love grab and go oatmeal breakfast cookies.
+As a busy mummy I love grab-and-go options.
 Such an easy way to fuel up on busy mornings.
 I made this recipe for my friend who just had a baby.
-It is a perfect lactation cookie recipe alternative to my usual recipe.
-Those oatmeal breakfast cookies are loaded with oat fibers and healthy fat from a trio of super seeds : chia seeds, pumpkin seeds and flax seed.
-I am very proud to add this recipe into my clean food recipes on the blog today!
+It’s a perfect lactation cookie alternative.
+These cookies are loaded with oat fibers and healthy fat from a trio of super seeds: chia seeds, pumpkin seeds and flax seed.
+I am very proud to add this recipe to my clean food recipes on the blog today!

-Easy Oatmeal Breakfast Cookies with wholegrain oats, coconut , cranberries and pumpkin seeds.
-An healthy grab and go breakfast to kick start morning energy.
+Easy Oatmeal Breakfast Cookies with wholegrain oats, coconut, cranberries and pumpkin seeds.
+A healthy grab and go breakfast to kick start morning energy.